dekoza/mtgpl/GRN.rst

 :mtgtip:`Vraska's Stoneglare<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/2/7/27fc4db6-a5f5-4254-ae64-c8eaf2c98030.jpg?1572894308|https://scryfall.com/card/grn/272/vraskas-stoneglare?utm_source=api>`
    Destroy target creature.
 You gain life equal to its toughness.
 You may search your library and/or graveyard for a card named Vraska, Regal Gorgon, reveal it, and put it into your hand.
-If you search your library this way, shuffle it.
+If you search your library this way, shuffle.

 :mtgtip:`Impervious Greatwurm<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/5/f5e6dc5f-fd83-4166-a5da-cd953722642a.jpg?1572894315|https://scryfall.com/card/grn/273/impervious-greatwurm?utm_source=api>`